ipfs/specs/ipns/IPNS.md

-- Although private keys are not transmitted over the wire, the `PrivateKey` serialization format used to store keys on disk is also included as a reference for IPNS implementors who would like to import existing IPNS key pairs.
+- Although private keys are not transmitted over the wire, the `PrivateKey` serialization format used to store keys on disk is also included as a reference for IPNS implementers who would like to import existing IPNS key pairs.

 - `PublicKey` and `PrivateKey` structures were originally defined in